WangWenhao0716/ISC-Track1-Submission/Test/README.md

 We augment query and reference datasets to match locally.
 The codes for augmentation are given in ```augmentation``` folder.

 ### Query
-For query, we design 3 augmentations, i.e. center cropping, selective search, and detection.
+For query, we design three augmentations, i.e. center cropping, selective search, and detection.

-Center cropping: We use center cropping to generate 5 images, the schematic are as follows.
+Center cropping: We use center cropping to generate 5 images, and the illustrations are as follows.

 ![The first center cropping](https://github.com/WangWenhao0716/ISC-Track1-Submission/blob/main/Test/aug_1.pdf)